berndab/neural_network/README.md

 ### Feature Bucketing

-The model performed best when with a low bucketing threshold for the two features APPLICATION_TYPE and CLASSIFICATION where the value only eliminated categorical values for these features that had row count in the single digits.
-High bucketing threshold amount that removed categorical values with row count above 100 significantly reduced the model’s accuracy.
+The model performed best when with a low bucketing threshold was used for the two features APPLICATION_TYPE and CLASSIFICATION where only the categorical values for these features that had row count in the single digits were converted to the catigory "Other".
+Using larger threshold variable to move catigorical values with row counts above 100 significantly reduced the model’s accuracy.

 ### ASK_AMOUNT Feature Outlier Filtering